Your Account:

 • The Military: If you enlisted in any branch of the military and completed military service, you likely have vaccine records on file with them.

 • Your State Vaccine Registry: In many states, medical provider's are required to upload vaccines given to patients directly into a statewide vaccine registry system.
-You can use the CDC's Contacts for IIS Immunization Records page to locate information for your state's registry.
+In most cases you can do an internet search for "digital immunization records + (your state name)" to locate information for your state's registry.

 • Laboratory Evidence of Immunity: If you cannot locate your records, but you recall getting vaccinated as a child, you can get a blood test (known as a titer) to check for immunity to Measles, Mumps, Rubella, and Hepatitis B. If the results show that you are immune, you can submit the lab report in lieu or vaccination records.